 In software development, speed matters.
 The sooner you can get working software into end users’ hands, the sooner you can iterate and optimize your product.

-In this episode, we discuss how Eventbrite quickly pivoted to online events, how importance of end-user feedback in the development cycle, and why speed matters in development and in decision making.
+In this episode, we discuss with Matthew Himelstein, the head of Product at Wonolo, how Eventbrite quickly pivoted to online events, how importance of end-user feedback in the development cycle, and why speed matters in development and in decision making.